wpilibsuite/allwpilib/design-docs/commands-v3.md

 ### Scheduler `run()` Cycle

 1. Cancel commands bound to inactive scopes
+2. Cancel triggers bound to inactive scopes
-2. Run periodic sideload functions
+3. Run periodic sideload functions
-3. Poll the event loop for triggers (which may queue or cancel commands)
+4. Poll the event loop for triggers (which may queue or cancel commands)
-4. Schedule default commands for the next iteration to pick up and start running
+5. Schedule default commands for the next iteration to pick up and start running
-5. Promote scheduled commands to running
+6. Promote scheduled commands to running
     1. Cancels any running commands that conflict with scheduled ones
-6. Iterate over running commands
+7. Iterate over running commands
     1. Mount
     2. Run until yield point is reached or an error is raised
     3. Unmount